LucasDelfino92/morrowindsharp/main.md

 ## Disclaimer

-The guide presented here is a more thorough alternative to the [**Main**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md) Morrowind Sharp guide.
-It includes mods that are not present in **Main**, for the sake of streamlining and accessibility to new players of the game.
+The guide presented here is the second step in the manual installation of **Morrowind Sharp**.
+Please make sure to follow the steps listed in the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md) section before proceeding.

 ## Installing mods appropriately